Seaweed, a common ingredient in some Asian cuisine, is now widely available in the United States as a snack, meal ingredient, and dietary supplement.

-Eating seaweed regularly may help you get rid of unwanted weight.
+Eating seaweed regularly may help you lose weight, if that’s your goal.

-Researchers believe this may be due, in part, to seaweed’s ability to affect your levels of the weight regulating hormone leptin.
-Combined with seaweed’s high fiber content, this may help decrease hunger and enhance feelings of fullness (32).
+Researchers believe this may be due, in part, to seaweed’s ability to affect your levels of the weight-regulating hormone leptin.
+Combined with seaweed’s high fiber content, this may help decrease hunger and enhance feelings of fullness (

-What’s more, seaweed is low in calories, but rich in glutamate, an amino acid thought to give it a savory, umami taste (1).
+What’s more, seaweed is low in calories, but rich in glutamate, an amino acid that gives it a savory umami taste (

 Seaweed may also help protect you from certain types of infections.

-Research shows that these compounds may have the ability to fight viruses such as herpes and HIV by blocking their entry into cells (47).
+Research shows that these compounds may have the ability to fight viruses by blocking their entry into cells (

-A more recent study looked at the effects of taking seaweed supplements in HIV-positive women.
-Those given 5 grams of spirulina per day developed 27% fewer disease-related symptoms, compared to the placebo group (50).
+A study in 73 HIV-positive women found that those given 5 grams of spirulina per day developed 27% fewer condition-related symptoms, compared to the placebo group (

 Seaweed may help improve the health of your gut in various ways.
-For one, it is rich in fiber, which can help prevent constipation and ensure smooth digestion.
+For one, it’s rich in fiber, which can help prevent constipation and ensure smooth digestion.

-Prebiotics are a type of non-digestible fiber that feed the beneficial bacteria in your gut.
-The more good bacteria you have in your gut, the less space there is for harmful bacteria to thrive.
+Prebiotics are a type of nondigestible fiber that feeds the beneficial bacteria in your gut.
+The more good bacteria you have in your gut, the less space there is for harmful bacteria to thrive (

 The presence of seaweed in your diet may help reduce your risk of developing certain types of cancer.

-That said, very few human studies have investigated the direct effects of seaweed in cancer patients.
-Very high intakes may also increase the risk of certain cancers, particularly thyroid cancer (63).
+That said, very few human studies have investigated the direct effects of seaweed in people with cancer.
+Very high intakes may also increase the risk of certain cancers, particularly thyroid cancer (

-- Skin damage: Compounds in seaweed may help protect the skin from damage caused by UVB rays from the sun.
-They may also help prevent wrinkles, sun spots and premature skin aging (65, 66, 67).
+Compounds in seaweed may help protect the skin from damage caused by UVB rays from the sun when applied directly to the skin.
+They may also help prevent wrinkles, sun spots and premature skin aging (

-- Bone and inflammatory diseases: Seaweed's antioxidant and anti-inflammatory effects may help reduce the risk of developing rheumatoid arthritis and osteoporosis (68, 69).
+When it comes to protecting against diseases, seaweed’s antioxidant and anti-inflammatory effects may help reduce the risk of developing rheumatoid arthritis and osteoporosis (

-Seaweed may offer some additional protection against metabolic syndrome, skin damage, bone disease and rheumatoid arthritis.
+Seaweed may offer some additional protection against metabolic syndrome, skin damage, bone disease, and rheumatoid arthritis.